System Design Space

 • Collisions require retry + DB lookup

-• Difficulty with custom aliases
+• Harder to support custom aliases

 2